deeppavlov/chatsky/docs/source/user_guides/slot_extraction.rst

 Individual slots can be grouped allowing the developer to access them together as a namespace.
 This can be achieved using the `GroupSlot` component that can be initialized with a list of other slot instances as its children.
-The group slots also allow for arbitrary nesting, e. g. it is possible to include group slots in other group slots.
+The group slots also allow for arbitrary nesting, i.e. it is possible to include group slots in other group slots.

 .. code-block:: python